Foreign relations of Kazakhstan: United Nations Security Council

 Kazakhstan outlined priorities during its UNSC tenure.
 They included nuclear disarmament and non-proliferation, fight against terrorism and extremism, promotion of peacemaking and peace-building, as well as security and development issues in the Central Asian region.

 President Nazarbayev's address to the UNSC was presented by the Foreign Minister of Kazakhstan at the ministerial-level open debate of the UNSC held on January 10, 2017.
 The address was based on the principles of the Kazakh President's earlier Manifesto “The World.
 The 21st Century.”
 It declares Kazakhstan's commitment to building a world free of nuclear weapons and to rid humanity of wars and conflicts.

 President Nazarbayev chaired the January 18 UN Security Council briefing on WMD non-proliferation and related measures to better provide security for Central Asia.
 It was the first time a president of a Central Asian country chaired a UNSC briefing.

+As a non-permanent member, Kazakhstan was actively involved in the Council’s deliberations and chaired three crucial Sanctions Committees related to ISIL (Da’esh) and Al-Qaida, the Taliban, and Somalia and Eritrea.
+Kazakhstan’s representatives were responsible for leading council meetings and overseeing crisis management during their presidency of the UNSC.

 Peacekeeping

+The Kazakh Peacekeeping Battalion (KazBat) was established in 2000.
+KazBat's first mission was part of the peacekeeping operation Iraqi Freedom from 2003 to 2008.
+During this time, nine Kazakh peacekeeping contingents served in Iraq, engaging in demining, convoy safety, base protection, traffic regulation, and humanitarian aid.
+Kazakh servicemen destroyed about five million explosive ordnance and provided medical assistance to over 500 Iraqi citizens.

 On October 31, 2018, Kazakhstan deployed 120 Kazakh peacekeepers to serve with the UN mission in furthering peace in south Lebanon.
 It was the first time Kazakh troops were serving with UNIFIL in the Mission's 40-year history.
 On August 20, 2020, Kazakhstan deployed a second group of 60 peacekeepers to the UNIFIL.

+Kazakhstan has regularly conducted joint anti-terrorism and peacekeeping exercises, “Steppe Eagle,” since 2003, with the participation of NATO forces.
+Additionally, the Partnership for Peace Training Center (KAZCENT), operational since 2008, trains peacekeepers and offers courses certified by the United Nations, such as “Protection of Civilians” and “UN Staff Officers”.